seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         MAX-ACCESS  read-only
         STATUS      current
         DESCRIPTION
-            "The number of rows in the cCDMPushSrcTable"
+            "The number of rows in the cCDMPushSrcTable."
         ::= { cCDMPushSrcInfo 1 }

     cCDMPushSrcTableLastChanged  OBJECT-TYPE